chrisdoc/thesis/thesis.md

 events in the core network of the mobile network operator.
-Driven by the fact that each road user is also a subscriber of a cellular network, network operator can be seen as another source to gather traffic subscribers by analyzing their handover events.
-This can be done without using special equipment and can be used to investigate the travel behavior for many subscribers.
+Driven by the fact that each road user is also a subscriber of a cellular network, network operator can be seen as another source to gather traffic information.

-#### RoadCell – Road Traffic Estimation from Cellular Network Signaling

-By using cellular network monitoring and therefore mobile subscription data Valerio et al. information.
 Their motivation is to provide road operators with an inexpensive toolkit to observe the traffic flow without the installment of costly sensors.
-Thereby it is possible to not only investigate the traffic flow on the higher road network but also on minor roads where the installment of dedicated sensors cost-effective.
-The idea is to observe changes in network signaling events and extract road conditions for example: drop in the handover rate;abrupt change in the LR update; (c) increase in the number of calls/SMS; change in the number of road users.
+Thereby it is possible to not only investigate the traffic flow on the higher road network but also on minor roads where the installment of dedicated sensors is not cost-effective.
+The idea is to observe changes in network signaling events and extract road conditions for example: drop in the handover rate; abrupt change in the LR update; increase in the number of calls/SMS; change in the number of road users.
 Figure [fig:raodcell~a~ccident] shows how an accident effects the amount of Routing Area Update (RAU) and Location Area Update (LAU).
-An accident is indicated by sharp decrease in RAU and LAU events followed by a sharp increase in RAU an LAU events.
+An accident is indicated by a sharp decrease in RAU and LAU events followed by a sharp increase in RAU an LAU events.

 ![Effect of the accident on the number of combined RAU and LAU; tic=300s
 @Valerio20092](./images/raodcell_accident.png "fig:")
 [fig:raodcell~a~ccident]

 Figure [fig:roadcell] depicts the system overview of the *RoadCell* project.
-It can be seen that, despite cellular network data, there are additionally data sources used.
+It can be seen, that despite cellular network data, there are additionally data sources used.
 In order to map a particular event to a road segment, they are using coverage predictions from the network operator.
 To support data processing they are using third-party sources